-Ninen-zaka and Sannen-zaka are streets sloping downhill from Kiyomizu-dera Temple and into the heart of Gion’s historical district.
-The streets, architecture, and occasional Geisha promises to transport any tourist back in time.
+Ninen-zaka and Sannen-zaka are streets sloping downhill from Kiyomizu-dera Temple and into the heart of Gion’s historic district.
+The streets, architecture, and occasional Geisha promise to transport any tourist back in time.
 You can also spot Yasaka Pagoda from this area (not featured in the image below).

 Nara is another popular tourist destination known for its Park.
-Inside of Nara Park are an abundance of sacred deer that will bow at you if you feed them crackers,
+Inside of Nara Park is an abundance of sacred deer that will bow at you if you feed them crackers,